fij/btup/README.md

    Warning: _avoid_ the ads

-(C) How to use these jupyter notebooks on your computer:
+(D) How to use these jupyter notebooks on your computer:

 1. Install anaconda on your computer<br/>
    . please see https://www.anaconda.com/products/individual